panphora/polystate/README.md

 ### Set/unset a class when clicking *AWAY FROM* an element

-These attributes make clicking AWAY from their element add/remove/toggle a class on an element.
+These attributes make clicking AWAY from their element add/remove/toggle a class on any element.

 * `data-click-away-to-add-class="className selector(optional)"`
   * Adds the `className` class to all elements that mtach `selector` (only when an element that's not the current element is clicked)